 Consumer data requests made on behalf of CDR consumers

-A CDR consumer who, in accordance with a Schedule to these rules, is eligible to do so may request an accredited person to request a data holder to disclose CDR data that relates to the consumer.
+A CDR consumer who, in accordance with a Schedule to these rules, is eligible to do so may request an accredited person to request a CDR participant to disclose CDR data that relates to the consumer.
 The request made by the accredited person is called a consumer data request.

-A consumer data request that is made on behalf of a CDR consumer by an accredited person must be made in accordance with relevant data standards, using a specialised service provided by the data holder.
+A consumer data request that is made to a data holder on behalf of a CDR consumer by an accredited person must be made in accordance with relevant data standards, using a specialised service provided by the data holder.
 The data is disclosed, in machine-readable form, to the accredited person.

-Under the data minimisation principle, the accredited person may only collect and use CDR data in order to provide goods or services in accordance with a request from a CDR consumer.
+Under the data minimisation principle, the accredited person may only collect and use CDR data in order to provide goods or services in accordance with a request from a CDR consumer, and may only use it for that purpose, or for a limited number of other purposes which require an additional consent from fthe consumer.

 These rules only apply in relation to certain classes of product and consumer CDR data that are set out in Schedules to these rules which relate to different designated sectors.
 Schedule 3 relates to the banking sector.
 Initially, these rules will apply only in relation to certain products that are offered by certain data holders within the banking sector.
 These rules will then apply to a progressively broader range of data holders and products.